 Some brief history on the B-2

-Officially named, the Northrop Grumman B-2 Spirit, the Stealth Bomber or B-2 Spirit, is an American strategic bomber with advanced stealth technology, designed to get through many anti-aircraft defenses.
+The American strategic bomber with cutting-edge stealth technology, officially known as the Northrop Grumman B-2 Spirit, the Stealth Bomber or B-2 Spirit, is built to overcome several anti-aircraft defenses.

 Why is it feared so much?

-The body is made of very little sheet metal, a mix of over 200 chemicals, sheets of composite material, and high tech paints.
+Very little sheet metal, a mixture of more than 200 chemicals, sheets of composite material, and high-tech paints make up the body.

-When a B-2 approaches defended airspace, its enter ‘stealth mode,’ retracting antennas, cutting off certain communication links, and even restricting the use of its flaps.
+A B-2 enters "stealth mode" as it approaches defended airspace, retracting antennas, cutting off certain communication links, and even limiting the use of its flaps.

-Viewed from a slightly different angle and the whole thing becomes a bulbous flying torpedo.
-This makes the B-2 difficult to spot in the skies, and potentially difficult to identify.
+When seen from a slightly different angle, the entire object resembles a globular flying torpedo.
+Because of this, the B-2 may be challenging to locate in the sky and identify.

 Speed and Range

-Content created and supplied by: MotZA (via Opera News )
+Content created and supplied by: BrainBox (via Opera News )

 Opera News is a free to use platform and the views and opinions expressed herein are solely those of the author and do not represent, reflect or express the views of Opera News.
 Any/all written content and images displayed are provided by the blogger/author, appear herein as submitted by the blogger/author and are unedited by Opera News.
 Opera News does not consent to nor does it condone the posting of any content that violates the rights (including the copyrights) of any third party, nor content that may malign, inter alia, any religion, ethnic group, organization, gender, company, or individual.
 Opera News furthermore does not condone the use of our platform for the purposes encouraging/endorsing hate speech, violation of human rights and/or utterances of a defamatory nature.
 If the content contained herein violates any of your rights, including those of copyright, and/or violates any the above mentioned factors, you are requested to immediately notify us using via the following email address operanews-external(at)opera.com and/or report the article using the available reporting functionality built into our Platform See More